weavolutionmage/drachenwald/offices/herald/DrachenwaldAwardsOrders.md

 # Non-armigerous awards

-The Crown can bestow honours that carry no precedence, but carry great honour and dignity.
+The Crown can bestow awards that carry no precedence, but are cherished for they bear great honour and dignity, and are cherished as such.

 ## The King's Order of the Companions of Albion, also The Royal Order of the Companions of Albion